BrandonHaynes/filesystem_experiments/README.md

 3. Throughput of 9mbps tiles

 ## Results
-Overall, TileDB with overflow pages seems to be the most efficient method for reading of 360 video data, but the file system is more efficient in terms of writing and throughput of tiles.
+Overall, TileDB with overflow pages and the file system using tiles stored in individual files are approximately equal in efficiency to each other and more efficient than any other method we tested.
 We detail the results of our three experiments below.

 ### Experiment 1:
 The first experiment was looking at reading tiles of different bitrates.
 For the graphs below, the y axis corresponds to the time in seconds, and the x axis corresponds to the number of files at each of two bitrates (50kbps and 9mbps).